Production of double heavy quarkonium at super $Z$ factory: Introduction

-The future $Z$ factory provide another platform to study the production of double heavy quarkonium through the $Z^0$ boson decays.
-In Ref. \cite{gxz1}, the production of double charmonium at such $Z$ factory is discussed.
-In the present paper, we shall study the production of double charmonium, double bottomonium, and double $B_c$ mesons in $e^+e^-\to \gamma^*/Z^0 \to |(Q\bar{Q^\prime})[n]\rangle + |(Q^\prime \bar{Q})[n]\rangle$ ($Q/Q^\prime=c$ or $b$ quarks) at future $Z$ factory, where the $[n]$ represents the color-singlet states $[^1S_0]_{\bf{1}}, ~[^3S_1]_{\bf{1}}, ~[^1P_1]_{\bf{1}}$ and $[^3P_J]_{\bf{1}}$ ($J=0,1,2$), and the color-octet states $[^1S_0]_{\bf{8}}$ and $[^3S_1]_{\bf{8}}$.
-Here the subscript $\bf{1}$ stands for color-singlet and $\bf{8}$ stands for color-octet.
-We shall discuss differential angle distribution, the transverse momentum distribution, and the uncertainties caused by the masses of constituent heavy quarks and the nonperturbative long-distance matrix elements.
-The phenomenological analysis would be helpful for the experimental study on the production of double heavy quarkonium at future $Z$ factory.
+The future $Z$ factory is another platform to study the production of double heavy quarkonia through the $Z^0$ boson decays.
+Although these exclusive processes are rare, we have the advantages of the vast $Z^0$ events and the clear background provided by the fully reconstructed quarkonia at the electron positron collider running as a $Z$ factory.
+This provide us another opportunity of studying the interplay between the perturbative and nonperturbative regimes in the hadronization of heavy quark pair into quarkonia.
+The production of the double charmonia at LO at such $Z$ factory is discussed in Refs. \cite{gxz1,Likhoded:2017jmx}.
+The QCD NLO corrections to the production of double charmonia are also studied \cite{Berezhnoy:2021tqb,Luo:2022ugd}, which shows that NLO corrections are also important near the $Z^0$ mass pole.
+The QCD NLO corrections to the paired $S$-wave $B_c^{(*)}$ production are obtained, where the NLO corrections are small at $Z^0$ pole \cite{Berezhnoy:2016etd}.
+The associated $S$-wave charmonium-bottomonium production at LO at $Z^0$ pole are explored in Ref. \cite{Belov:2021ftc}.
+In the present paper, we shall study the production of double charmonia, double bottomonia, and double $B_c$ mesons at the future $Z$ factory, where the case of two $S$-wave ($^1S_0, ~^3S_1$) states and the case of one $S$-wave and one $P$-wave ($^1P_1, ~^3P_J$ ($J=0,1,2$)) states are considered.
+To make our work more helpful in future experimental researches, we shall discuss the dependences of cross sections on the center-of-momentum energy and the running renormalization scale, the differential angle distribution, the transverse momentum distribution, and the uncertainties caused by the masses of constituent heavy quarks and the radial wave functions (or their derivatives) of the heavy quarkonium at the origin.

 The rest of this paper is organized as follows.
-In Section II, we introduce the prescription of the production of double quarkonium within the NRQCD framework.
-In Section III, we first present the total cross sections, then discuss their differential distributions and the uncertainties.
-Section IV is reserved for a summary.
+In Sec.
+II, we introduce the prescription of the production of double heavy quarkonium within the CSM framework.
+In Sec.
+III, we first present the total cross sections, then discuss their differential distributions and the uncertainties.
+Sec.
+IV is reserved for a summary.